 If you would like to be part of the fastest growing Pagan organization in Northeast Washington, contact us!
 The more volunteers we have, the more and better rituals we can produce!

 Squirrelly is one of the most active Pagan groups in the Spokane area.
 We perform a number of rituals, a Witches Ball, multiple social gatherings and field trips throughout the year.
 All of our events are family-friendly.
-To see what we are doing in the near future, click on the Meetup Page Button
+To see what we are doing in the near future, click on any event below.

 OUR PUBLIC & BY-INVITATION RITUALS

 Burning Man is our Springtime rite, where we say goodbye to our wintry spirits and friends and welcome back the sun.
 The event includes our wishing willow, a Maypole dance and of course, the Burning Man!

 Our Remembrance ceremony honors our ancestors and those recently departed, including our familiars and pets.
 It is a very touching ceremony which includes a dumb supper.

 Our social events are the best way to get to know us and for us to get to know you!
 Our social activities are a great way to make friendships with like-minded people!

 After a one-year hiatus, our Witches Ball is back!
 The 2016 Ball wasat the Spokane Women's Club.
 Themed THE WILD HUNT, it was a rousing success. !The masquerade features a free dance lesson, dinner, games and dancing.
 Seating is limited, so buy your tickets early!